St James' Church, Staveley

 St James' Church, Staveley is a Grade II listed parish church in the Church of England in Staveley, Cumbria.
+As at 2026, the building is closed following the identification of structural problems in 2025.

 Its benefice is united with that of St Martin's Church, Bowness-on-Windermere; St Anne's Church, Ings; St Cuthbert's Church, Kentmere; Jesus Church, Troutbeck and St Mary's Church, Windermere.